Trusted by Tens of Thousands | www.ThePearlSource.com

 While she currently describes her style as simply ‘chic’, Vanessa Hudgens was once the queen of boho-chic.
 While she keeps it glam on the red carpet, Vanessa does the paparazzi stroll in summer music festival-ready ensembles.
 Similarly to Nicole Ritchie, Vanessa’s absolute favorites include: maxi dresses, suede boots and gladiators, denims, loose tees and flowing skirts.

 What is one jewelry piece that many of the bohemian style influencers we covered above wear regularly?
 Pearl studs.
-These influencers, including Zoe Kravitz (pictured on the left), use pearl studs to accent various outfits in creative ways.
-The earrings work well with a variety of different colors and add the perfect touch of refinement.
-Shop our collections of birthstone earrings, studs, drop and dangle earrings, bridal and bridesmaid earrings and elevate your jewelry collection!
+These influencers, including Zoe Kravitz, use pearl studs to accent various outfits in creative ways.
+These chic earrings work well with a variety of different colors and add the perfect finishing touch to any look.

 When aiming for the bohemian look, the jewelry and accessories you sport are just important as your clothing.
 From turquoise bling to headbands and from perforated bags to fringe and tassels, here are the main types of accessories and jewelry you need in order to curate an all-boho wardrobe.